nspcc-dev/neo-go/docs/neofs-blockstorage.md

 ### Block storage schema

 A single NeoFS container is used to store blocks and index files.
-Each block is stored in a binary form as a separate object with a unique OID and a set of
+Each container has network magic attribute (`Magic:56753`).
+Each block is stored in a binary form as a separate object with a unique OID and a set of attributes:
-attributes:
- - block object identifier with block index value (`block:1`)
+ - block object identifier with block index value (`Block:1`)
- - primary node index (`primary:0`)
+ - primary node index (`Primary:0`)
- - block hash in the LE form (`hash:5412a781caf278c0736556c0e544c7cfdbb6e3c62ae221ef53646be89364566b`)
+ - block hash in the LE form (`Hash:5412a781caf278c0736556c0e544c7cfdbb6e3c62ae221ef53646be89364566b`)
- - previous block hash in the LE form (`prevHash:3654a054d82a8178c7dfacecc2c57282e23468a42ee407f14506368afe22d929`)
+ - previous block hash in the LE form (`PrevHash:3654a054d82a8178c7dfacecc2c57282e23468a42ee407f14506368afe22d929`)
- - millisecond-precision block timestamp (`timestamp:1627894840919`)
+ - millisecond-precision block timestamp (`Timestamp:1627894840919`)

 Each index file is an object containing a constant-sized batch of raw block object IDs in binary form ordered by block index.
 Each index file is marked with the following attributes:
- - index file identifier with consecutive file index value (`index:0`)
+ - index file identifier with consecutive file index value (`Index:0`)
- - the number of OIDs included into index file (`size:128000`)
+ - the number of OIDs included into index file (`IndexSize:128000`)

 ### NeoFS BlockFetcher